-Campus Life is comprised of members who are trained and mentored as leaders under the leadership of the Dean of Campus Life.
+Campus Life is comprised of members who are trained and mentored as leaders under the leadership of the Student Activities Director.
 Their purpose is to facilitate relationship-building on campus by enhancing and providing various campus-wide activities, as well as by offering meaningful representation from student body to University leadership.